Why make a meadow?

 Using hemi-parasitic plants to subdue your grass

 Certain plants called hemi-parasites feed on the roots of grasses and this process subdues their growth and the two co-exist together, generally finding a balance.
-It's a good idea to include a hemi-parasite like Yellow rattle (Rhinanthus minor), right.
+It's a good idea to include a hemi-parasite like Yellow rattle (Rhinanthus minor).
 It’s an annual which produces a spire of yellow hooded flowers in summer.
 When the seed heads mature they rattle in the wind - hence their common name.

 Seeds of yellow rattle can be bought from many sources.
 However they must germinate on grass.
 The best technique is to scarify your grass in the autumn straight after mowing, by raking it with a metal-tined rake.
 Sprinkle the seeds on to moist soil in early September and tread them in well.
 Young plants will germinate in the following April and, once some are established, they will self-seed every year.